node-config/node-config/README.md

 Installation & Testing
 ----------------------

+Node-config installs with *npm* and comes with an extensive suite of tests to make sure it performs well in your deployment environment.

-Use *npm* to install and test node-config:
+To install and test node-config:

     $ npm install config
     $ npm test config